 Corinne was a passionate community champion who devoted herself to bringing neighbors, businesses, public agencies, and waterfront stakeholders together to improve San Francisco's public waterfront.
-Her deep knowledge about waterfront land use issues and regulations, Port maritime needs, and waterfront recreation and revitalization enriched the public discussions and recommendations resulting in this update to the Waterfront Plan.
+Her deep knowledge about waterfront land use issues and regulations, Port maritime needs, and waterfront recreation and revitalization enriched the public discussions, recommendations and updated Waterfront Plan policies approved in 2023.
 Her devotion to deep and honest community relationships and collaborations for positive change were invaluable to the San Francisco Port Commission and staff and inspire us to continue her legacy.
 We are very grateful to Corinne for her steely persistence and dedication to making the San Francisco waterfront fun and inviting for all.